summa-dev/.github/profile/README.md

-# ZIFKO
+# pan-y-tomate

-Zifko is a zero knowledge proof of solvency solution.
+pan-y-tomate is a zero knowledge proof of solvency solution.

 Proof of Solvency is achieved by proving that the assets under control of the exchange are greater than the liabilities.
 Or in simple terms, that the exchange have the assets to cover all the balances of its users so that they can withdraw their funds at any time.